Om4AI/Web-Programming/README.md

 # Web-Programming
-Repo that is a combination of HTML, CSS, PHP , MySQL and JS codes for creation of many different application websites
+A combination of HTML, CSS, PHP , MySQL and JS codes for creation of many different application websites.